 COMMON BRAND NAME(S): Humalog

 This product may be mixed only with certain other insulin products such as NPH insulin.
 Always draw the insulin lispro into the syringe first, then follow with the longer-acting insulin.
 Never inject a mixture of different insulins into a vein.
-Consult your pharmacist or diabetic educator about which products may be mixed, the proper method for mixing insulin, and the proper way to inject mixtures of insulin.
+Consult your health care professional about which products may be mixed, the proper method for mixing insulin, and the proper way to inject mixtures of insulin.
 Do not mix insulins if you are using an insulin pump.

 Do not change brands or types of insulin without directions on how to do so from your doctor.